Durga-Pillai/DailyCare/README.md

 ### One example where I disagreed with AI output

-The initaila generated code was a status cycle that went todo-> in progress -> done ->todo.
+The initaila generated code was a status cycle that went todo-> in progress -> done ->todo

 resolving TypeScript errors, test failures, and MSW configuration issues that came up during development